michaeledwards0/secure-ai-deployment-azure-/docs/runbooks/05-detection-engineering-runbook.md

 - `SigninLogs`
 - `AuditLogs`
 - `AzureActivity`
-- `AzureDiagnostics`
+- `AzureDiagnostics` for Azure AI administrative telemetry
-- Resource-specific Azure AI tables
+- `AzureMetrics` where supported
 - `SecurityAlert` or Defender-related tables where available

 Generate benign test activity if required.